A320 North of Woking improvements

 What types of crossing points are you considering?

-We are planning to include controlled crossings wherever we can including toucan crossings for pedestrian and cyclists.
-Wherever possible, we will provide crossings at all points close to significant desire lines where significant numbers of people need to cross a road.
-We will also provide uncontrolled crossing points with traffic islands and tactile paving at less busy areas.
+We are planning to include controlled crossings, including toucan crossings for pedestrian and cyclists.
+These are at all points close to significant desire lines where significant numbers of people need to cross a road.
+We will also provide uncontrolled crossing points where considered appropriate.

 What improvements are you considering for pedestrians and cyclists?

 We will be seeking to widen local footpaths and crossing points within the scheme area wherever possible.
-National Cycle Network route 223 will be upgraded to a four-metre-wide footpath and cycleway running alongside the A320.
+National Cycle Network route 223, a combined footpath and cycleway running alongside the A320, will be upgraded to a four-metre-wide footpath and cycleway running alongside the A320.
 Where possible pedestrian controlled crossings will be provided at points where this route crosses a road.
 We're also reviewing bus stop locations to ensure they are fully accessible and close to crossings.

 Why is it important to improve pedestrian and cycling facilities?

 Transport makes up 46% of Surrey's carbon emissions, so encouraging people to use cleaner and greener transport will help bring us to our net zero carbon target.
-Improving walking and cycle routes can help people who can't drive to travel more independently and safely.
-Improving the accessibility of footpaths to wheelchairs, and providing cycleways suitable for adapted cycles, can help give people with disabilities more travel options.
+Improving walking and cycle routes can help people who cannot drive to travel more independently and safely.
+Improving the accessibility of footpaths for wheelchair users and providing cycleways suitable for adapted cycles, can help give people with disabilities more travel options.

 How will you improve public transport?